apache/logging-log4cxx/src/site/markdown/usage.md

 The NDC is managed per thread as a *stack* of contextual information.
 Note that all methods of the *log4cxx::NDC* class are static.
-Assuming that NDC printing is turned on, every time a log request is made, the appropriate Log4cxx component will include the *entire* NDC stack for the current thread in the log output.
+Assuming that NDC printing is turned on, every time a log request is made, the appropriate Log4cxx component will include the entire stack (for better control use *log4cxx::MDC*).
 This is done without the intervention of the user, who is responsible only for placing the correct information in the NDC by using the *push* and *pop* methods at a few well-defined points in the code.
 In contrast, the per-client logger approach commands extensive changes in the code.